 7. Is depression hereditary?

 There is strong evidence that depression has a genetic component.
 This genetic component is stronger in women than in men.
-A number of specific genes may carry an increased risk for depression, as well.
+A number of may carry an increased risk for depression, as well.
 That being said, no gene or set of genes “makes you depressed.”